AVData/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 "Code that works" is good - "code that other people can read" is better.

+## My own words:
+- Documentation, comments, and doc strings make good readable code.

 ## Learning Objectives

 - create a basic Python class, with a constructor, methods, and fields
 - write stylistic (PEP 8) Python code, and give and receive a basic code review

+## My own words:
+- The python class created was Game(), and the daughter class was Tic(Game).
+For a thorough explenation follow the link: https://stackoverflow.com/questions/8985806/python-constructors-and-init

 ## Before Lecture